arjunkramadhati/Face-Recognition/README.md

 Alignment: Custom built face aligner which can differentiate the left profile - center profile - right profile of the face 128 Face Feature Extractor: The state-of-the-art Tensorflow model of ResNet Inception V1 128 Face Feature Extractor

+# Training
+Right from the start, emphasis was given on planning to make the face training process as easy as possible.
+The face registration tool is in a seperate github repository.

+# Implementation and Results

+The face-rec algorithm is extremely accurate for frontal face recognition.
+Although the side face recognition is a bit glitchy, it proved to be better than most other algorithms.
+Training with more of the side face profiles will increase the accuracy.